Annie's Bones

 Reviewed by D. R. Meredith

-“The Bottom by Howard Owen races along
+“The Bottom by Howard Owen races along at breakneck speed,

-at breakneck speed, hardly pausing long enough to allow one to catch a breath.”
+hardly pausing long enough to allow one to catch a breath.”

-Willie Black, hard-smoking and hard drinking crime reporter for a
+Willie Black, hard-smoking and hard drinking crime reporter for a Richmond, Virginia,

-two drinks a day instead of six and maybe six cigarettes instead of a pack.”
+a day instead of six and maybe six cigarettes instead of a pack.”

-The point is that Willie is trying to be a better person, but one
+The point is that Willie is trying to be a better person, but one area where he has

-area where he has no intention of changing is his obsession to track down a story, tackle it to the ground, and write it up
+no intention of changing is his obsession to track down a story, tackle it to the ground, and write it up for the front page.

-for the front page.
 “I just want to get a story and sink my teeth into it like a pit bull with anger issues.”

-His current story is the Tweety Bird Killer,
+His current story is the Tweety Bird Killer, a serial killer who in

-a serial killer who in the last eighteen months has killed four young women and tattooed the cartoon character on their ankles.
+the last eighteen months has killed four young women and tattooed the cartoon character on their ankles.
+Willie is not above

-Willie is not above lying to get his story.
+lying to get his story.
 Perhaps lying is the wrong word.
-When he interviews the guard of the train station
+When he interviews the guard of the train station where the body

-where the body is dumped, Willie doesn’t lie, not technically anyway.
+is dumped, Willie doesn’t lie, not technically anyway.

 “I tell him I have a few more questions about the dead body that somehow materialized